Siddhant23/RippleDrawable/README.md

         mActionButton = (FloatingActionButton) findViewById(R.id.fab);
         mActionButton.setBackgroundDrawable(getDrawable2(R.drawable.fab_background));
-        mActionButton.setClickable(true);// if we don't set it true, ripple will not be played mActionButton.setOnTouchListener(
+        mActionButton.setClickable(true); // if we don't set it true, ripple will not be played mActionButton.setOnTouchListener(
                 new DrawableHotspotTouch((LollipopDrawable) mActionButton.getBackground()));
     }